Ofugeez/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A shell script that creates a file named exactly
+A shell script that creates a file name